zeitgeistpm/zeitgeist/zeitgeist.md

 # Zeitgesit Protocol

-Zeitgeist is a decentralized network for creating, betting on, and resolving prediction markets.
-The platform's native currency, the Zeitgeist Token (ZGT), is used to sway the direction of the network, and as a means of last-call dispute resolution.
-Additionally, Zeitgeist is a protocol for efficient trading of prediciton market shares and will one day become the backbone of the decentralized finance ecosystem by allowing for traders to create complex financial contracts on virtually _anything_.
+Zeitgeist is a blockchain for creating, betting on, and resolving prediction markets.
+A prediction market, as Zeitgeist implements them, is a permissionless speculative market that allows anyone to pose a question about a future occurrance and other individuals to trade on the outcomes.
+Zeitgeist's native currency, the ZGT, is used as bonds for creating and resolving markets, as well as the default trading pair for all markets.
+Additionally, Zeitgeist implements a robust governance protocol around its core functionality that allows ZGT holders to participate, vote, and ultimately sway the direction of the network in perpetuity.

 ## Table of Contents